-Symptoms of EPI are similar to those of other conditions that affect your stomach and digestion
+Symptoms of EPI are similar to other conditions that affect your stomach and digestion

 Many people do not realize that the pancreas plays an important role in digestion and that problems with the pancreas can result in digestive issues.
 When you have EPI (exocrine pancreatic insufficiency), your body is missing the enzymes it needs to digest food, which causes important nutrients to pass through the body unabsorbed.
 Malabsorption can lead to a number of signs and symptoms that may vary from person to person.
-If you have one, some, or all of the symptoms listed below, be sure to talk to your doctor.
+People with EPI may have one, some, or all of the symptoms listed below.

 EPI symptoms may include: